understanding-the-connected-home/book/present.md

 *Today, multiple users interact with multiple machines to form complex computational networks.
 Through simple physical interfaces, IoT can offer users better understanding and control.
 The foundation of this augmentation is already in the hands of billions of people thanks to their first IoT device: a smartphone.*

+## Multiple users, multiple machines

+## Physical interfaces to complex systems

+## A smartphone as an entry point for augmentation

-## There aren't many connected homes
+### There aren't many connected homes

 Over the last few months, we've made a point of asking a lot of people which connected objects they have in their houses (not counting smartphones, tablets, laptops).
 It wasn't many.